Occupational health services for employers, companies and organisations

 At OH3 our specially trained Occupational Health Advisors and Physiotherapists conduct DSE workstation assessments for clients around the UK.

 Our advisors conduct the assessment at your employee’s desk and take into account their video display unit, the desk, the type of mouse they use, the chair and working environment as a whole.
 They also consult with the employee about previous or current health problems which may be exacerbated by their workstation set-up such as back pain, headaches or upper limb problems.

 We provide a detailed report with recommended adjustments or changes to the person’s workstation and advice on medical/therapy intervention if it is required.

 We would recommend early referral for a detailed workstation assessment for employees presenting with any of the following scenarios; at start of employment, being; if an employee has a previous history of back or upper limb problems, a return to work following surgery or an illness, a complaint of the onset of back or upper limb symptoms, a complaint of frequent headaches or pregnancy.

-Request a quote for occupational health services for organisations
+Request an occupational health services quote for employers, companies and organisations

 You can use the form below to request a quotation and more information regarding our occupational health services for organisations

 Below is feedback from our occupational health clients, which is collected and verified as part of receiving SEQOHS Accreditation:

 “Very happy with the service provided.
 Onsite visits are ideal for what our company needs.
 I’ve found all staff members to be very polite and helpful”